Chavez's return to Cuba for treatment rattles Venezuela

 One opposition newspaper dubbed him "The Invisible Man".

-Unlike multiple past trips to Cuba, during treatment for three operations on two tumors in his pelvic area, state TV did not show images of Chavez departing or arriving this time.
+Unlike multiple past trips to Cuba, during treatment for three operations on two tumours in his pelvic area, state TV did not show images of Chavez departing or arriving this time.

 Chavez has open-ended authorization from Congress to travel, but aims to be back at least for the January 10 start of his new term, if not for a couple of regional summits before.